zgqq/mah/README.md

 [README中文版]( ./README-zh.md )
 # mah
-* mah is a alternative to alfred on linux,written in java.
+* mah is a alternative to alfred,written in java.
-* There are numerous awesome similar tools on Windows and macOS.However,i didn't find one that meets my requirements.

 # Features
 * flexible